anands-repo/hello/README.md

 ```

-To run PacBio variant calling, please use the following command
+To run PacBio variant calling, please use the following command (`--include_hp` to be added for haplotagged PacBio reads).

 ```
 python python/call.py \